ZiyadBoshima/L/README.md

 <em>Value Value</em> [operator]
 </pre>
 ### Print
-In order to print results in the console, L provides the `show{}` function, and can be used likeso:
+In order to print results in the console, L provides the `show{}` function, and can be used like so:
 <pre>
 show{<em>Something</em>}
 </pre>